Sindhujav18/Flink-RT-Kafka-Java/README.md

 - Add all the dependencies like kafka-clients, kafka-streams, log4j2 to integrate Kafka with intelliJ IDE.

-- Now create a kafka producer java class under the package structure, the source code for producer is
+- Now create a kafka producer java class under the package structure, the source code for producer is [kafka-producer](https://github.com/Sindhujav18/flink-kafka-java/blob/main/kafka-producer)

+- The producer class contains the source code, that generates sample text messages.

+- We will start reading the streams from a given topic using kafka streams java class.

+- source code for kafka streams is